ebAobS/roaming-mode-incremental-reading/README.md

                 <div style="margin-top: 0.8em; padding-top: 0.8em; border-top: 1px solid #f3e8ff;">
                 1. Search for "Roaming Mode Incremental Reading" in the SiYuan plugin marketplace<br>
                 2. Click the install button to complete installation<br>
-                3. After installation, the plugin icon will appear in the top bar
+                3. After installation, the plugin icon will appear in the top bar and sidebar
                 </div>
                 </details>
             </li>